Amazons: Historiography

 The ancient Greeks never had any doubts that the Amazons were, or had been, real.
-Not the only people enchanted by warlike women of nomadic cultures, such exciting tales also come from ancient Egypt, Persia, India, and China.
+Greeks were not the only people enchanted by warlike women of nomadic cultures, such exciting tales also come from ancient Egypt, Persia, India, and China.
 Greek heroes of old had encounters with the queens of their martial society and fought them.
 However, their original home was not exactly known, thought to be in the obscure lands beyond the civilized world.
 As a result, many classical scholars consider Amazons to be entirely fictional figures, invented by Greek men to serve as "anti-women" or to symbolize Persians.
 Some authors preferred comparisons to cultures of Asia Minor or even Minoan Crete.

-The most obvious historical candidates are Lycia and Scythia and Sarmatia in line with the account by Herodotus.
-In his Histories (5th century BCE) Herodotus claims that the Sauromatae (predecessors of the Sarmatians), who ruled the lands between the Caspian Sea and the Black Sea, arose from a union of Scythians and Amazons.
+The most obvious historical candidates are Scythia (and more narrowly Sarmatia) in the Pontic–Caspian Steppe, and Lycia in Anatolia, in line with the accounts by Herodotus.
+In his Histories (5th century BCE), Herodotus claimed that the Sauromatae (predecessors of the Sarmatians), who ruled the lands between the Caspian Sea and the Black Sea, arose from a union of Scythians and Amazons.
 Herodotus also observed rather unusual customs among the Lycians of southwest Asia Minor.
-The Lycians obviously followed matrilineal rules of descent, virtue, and status.
-They named themselves along their maternal family line and a child's status was determined by the mother's reputation.
-This remarkably high esteem of women and legal regulations based on maternal lines, still in effect in the 5th century BCE in the Lycian regions that Herodotus had traveled to, suggested to him the idea that these people were descendants of the mythical Amazons.
+The Lycians followed matrilineal rules of descent, virtue, and status; they named themselves along their maternal family line and a child's status was determined by the mother's reputation.
+This remarkably high esteem of women and legal regulations based on maternal lines, still in effect in the 5th century BCE in the Lycian regions that Herodotus traveled to, suggested to him the idea that these people were descendants of the Amazons.

-Modern historiography no longer relies exclusively on textual and artistic material, but also on the vast archaeological evidence of over a thousand nomad graves from steppe territories from the Black Sea all the way to Mongolia.
-Discoveries of battle-scarred female skeletons buried with their weapons (bows and arrows, quivers, and spears) prove that women warriors were not merely figments of imagination, but the product of the Scythian and Sarmatian horse-centered lifestyle, however it is not known for certain if these people were the inspiration for the Amazons of Greek mythology.
+Modern historiography no longer relies exclusively on textual and artistic material, but also on the vast archaeological evidence of over a thousand nomad graves from steppe territories, from the Black Sea all the way to Mongolia.
+Discoveries of battle-scarred female skeletons buried with their weapons (bows and arrows, quivers, and spears) prove that women warriors were not merely figments of imagination, but the product of the horse-centered warrior lifestyle of Scytho-Sarmatians.
+However, it is not known for certain whether these people were the inspiration for the Amazons of Greek mythology.